 Your donation and support of the Eagle County Trail Fund supports our mission, vision, and allows us to execute programs, events, and operations including:

 - Adopt A Trail Wildlife Ambassadors

 - Improved sustainability and user experience of existing trails

 - Local and regional trail system planning and funding

 - Trail crew leader and volunteer training

 - Organizational management and operations

 History of VVMTA

 Coming from Michigan and Vermont Jamie Malin and Peter Geyer had been involved in trail building with their local IMBA chapters.
 They saw firsthand what a group of passionate trail enthusiasts could do to improve their local trail network.
-One evening Peter and Jamie were talking about how much better riding could be here in the Vail Valley.
-Unlike most they decided that talk was cheap and if they did not take action maybe no one would.
-They formed the Vail Vally Mountain Bike Association in 2011 along with John McDade.
-Passion for building sustainable trail led them to meet others like Lee Rimel and Jeff Thompson and soon they were digging in the dirt.
+Unlike most, they decided that talk was cheap and formed the Vail Valley Mountain Bike Association (VVMBA) in 2011 along with John McDade.
+Passion for building sustainable trails led them to meet others like Lee Rimel and Jeff Thompson and soon they were digging in the dirt.